leanperia/imdb-case-study/README.md

 ## Movie Recommender on MovieLens dataset
 I wrote the notebook `movie_recommender.ipynb` training a recommender on the MovieLens 20M dataset.
+The model recommends `k` movies given a list of movies that the user likes.
 I chose K-nearest neighbors and Non-negative Matrix Factorization.